top of page

 Puppy Kindergarten – Karen Bos-Carey

-Fundamentals for the Family Dog – Karen Bos-Carey
+Fundamentals For The Family Dog – Karen Bos-Carey

 Please contact at Janet Bartosh at sekcclasscoordinator@gmail.com